15 Best Abs and Oblique Cable Exercises (With Workout Plans)

 Cable Seated Ab Twist210–15 reps

-Of course, you don’t have to only do cable exercises for your ab workouts.
-In fact, you probably should mix it up with bodyweight core exercises.
-If you want a well-rounded abs and oblique and core workout, then you must add variation to your workout.
+Of course, you don’t have to do only cable exercises for your ab workouts.
+You should mix it up with bodyweight core exercises.
+If you want a well-rounded abs, oblique, and core workout, you must add variation to your workout.

 FAQ